Banana Pi resources

 Q: Can I run Docker or Kubernetes on a Banana Pi?

-A: Yes, but the dual-core A20 CPU and 1 GB of RAM are marginal for heavy container workloads.
-Small services (Pi-hole, Home Assistant, lightweight web apps) run fine.
-Multi-node Kubernetes clusters require more memory; consider the HiKey boards for that use case.
+A: Yes, but the dual-core A20 CPU and 1 GB of RAM are tight for heavy container workloads.
+Small services such as Pi-hole, Home Assistant, and lightweight web apps run fine.
+Multi-node Kubernetes clusters need more memory, so the HiKey boards are the better fit for that job.

 Q: Is there a recommended backup strategy?

-A: For small systems, clone the entire microSD card periodically (dd or imaging software).
-For active services, use rsync or Borg Backup to copy critical directories (/etc, /home, application data) to network storage.
-Test your restore procedure at least once.
+A: For small systems, clone the entire microSD card periodically with dd or imaging software.
+For active services, use rsync or Borg Backup to copy critical directories such as /etc, /home, and application data to network storage.
+Test the restore procedure at least once.

 Q: How do I enable WiFi on the Banana Pi?

 A: The original Banana Pi does not have built-in WiFi.
-Use a USB WiFi adapter (check Linux driver support before purchasing) or the Banana Pro, which has integrated WiFi and Bluetooth.
+Use a USB WiFi adapter and check Linux driver support before buying, or use the Banana Pro, which includes integrated WiFi and Bluetooth.

 Q: Where can I find community support?

-A: The Armbian forums, LeMaker forums (check the forum index on this site), and the Banana Pi community on Reddit and Discord are active.
-When asking for help, include your board model, image version, and relevant log output (dmesg, journalctl).
+A: The Armbian forums, the LeMaker forums - check the forum index on this site - and the Banana Pi community on Reddit and Discord are active.
+When asking for help, include the board model, image version, and relevant log output such as dmesg and journalctl.

 Related guides